adobe/aio-cli-plugin-changelog/README.md

 ```

 ### Update
 Please use the latest version of the plugin.
-Use command `aio plugins` to see plugins that are outdated
+Use command `aio plugins` to see plugins that are outdated.
-Use command `aio plugins:update` for update plugins to latest stable version
+Use command `aio plugins:update` for update plugins to latest stable version.

 # Commands